ikonst/android-dl/README.md

 If you wish to use *android-dl* from your native code (as a `dlopen` replacement), you need to import it into your `jni/Android.mk` and add it as your shared library dependency.

 Note that until you invoke `AndroidDl.initialize` from your Java code, your *LD_LIBRARY_PATH* will be used for library search.
+In other words, if you use this library without calling `AndroidDl.initialize`, you might as well use `dlopen` directly.

 ## Step 1: Import the NDK module